 Queenstown Central is the latest addition to Frankton's booming retail and cafe offering.
 Head there for top-quality coffee at Hustl (which has its own mug library in case you forget yours) or free-range chicken burgers from Love Chicken, all located within easy walking distance.

 For a casual afternoon beverage and snack, head down to Frankton Marina and stop in at brewery and tap room, Altitude Brewing.
-By sampling a local craft brew here you'll also be helping the team give back to the local Queenstown community – they donate 1% of profits to local charities through their '1% for the Wakatipu' program.
+By sampling a local craft brew here you'll also be helping the team give back to the local Queenstown community – they donate 1% of profits to local charities through their '1% for the Whakatipu' program.

 Queenstown has a burgeoning craft beer scene.
 There are many award-winning IPAs, pilsners and hard stouts brewed beneath the mountains and you’ll find tap rooms everywhere from Frankton to Arthur's Point, Gibbston and Arrowtown.
-Discover more in our Queenstown Craft Beer Guide
+Discover more in our Queenstown Craft Beer Guide.

 Gibbston: the wine lover’s destination